The Asian American Studies Collection is open for visitors!

 Mission and Overview

-The mission of the Asian American Studies Collection is to preserve and make accessible interdisciplinary knowledge and history of Asian diasporic communities in the United States and the diaspora and to support scholarship, research, and activism that uplifts Asian communities.
+The mission of the Asian American Studies Collection is to preserve and make accessible interdisciplinary knowledge and history of Asian diasporic communities in the United States and the diaspora and to support scholarship, research, and activism that uplifts and empowers Asian communities.

-The terminology "AAPI" or "API" can be problematic in cases where it excludes and/or marginalizes the experiences and scholarship of Pacific Islander communities.
+The terminology "AAPI" or "API" can also be problematic in cases where it excludes and/or marginalizes the experiences and scholarship of Pacific Islander communities.
 At the Ethnic Studies Library, many works that contain information about Pacific Islander communities can be found in Native American Studies, Comparative Ethnic Studies, and Asian American Studies.
 They are brought together under the heading "Pacific Islands Studies Collection" which can be used in searching UC Library Search.
-Native American Studies Librarian Melissa Stoner leads collection development for Pacific Islands Studies.
+Native American Studies Librarian Melissa Stoner currently leads collection development for Pacific Islands Studies.
 For more information, see the Critical Pacific Islands Studies Library Guide.

 Vertical files contain smaller pamphlets and papers that would not be able to be shelved in the general collection.
 The Asian American Studies vertical files contain two major collections: the Asian American Studies Organizations/Newsletters and the Asian American Studies Newsclippings collections.